 11Listed as "Pérez de Bocanegra, Alonso" in Flint & Flint.

-12A man named del Campo became lost on the Llano Estacado on either the outgoing or the return trip in 1541 and was never seen again.
+14A man named del Campo became lost on the Llano Estacado during the outgoing trip in 1541 and was presumably never seen again.
 Bartolomé del Campo is on the "may have visited Texas" list because it cannot be ascertained that he was the same man who was lost and also because the documents do not specify when this occurred, so it may have happened before the expedition crossed the New Mexico-Texas state line.